Piping: A Fun & Easy Garment Detail

 Important: Here when I sew the main skirt to the bodice I like to sew the side of the bodice and not the gathered side.
 This is because I can follow closely the stitch I made when I was attaching the piping to the bodice!

 Flip your garment to the right side, and check that your piping looks good.
 Make any necessary adjustments!
 For example stitch a little closer or rip a bit and stitch again to make it look good all around the waistline.

 See how it looks at the back

 And inside before we enclosed with the lining.
-Now go ahead and trim off that extra piping!!!
+Now go ahead and trim off the extra!

 And you are done!!!
 Sit back and enjoy your garment!!!

-We just love that pop of lila colour between the waistline don’t you?!
-She insisting on matching it with her purple purse :)!!
+We just love that little pop of colour between the waistline don’t you?!
+She insisted on matching it with her purple purse :)!!